 - Green revolving credit line: This is a line of credit that is not meant to finance green projects, but it’s still offered under the ESGs criteria.

 - Green project finance: These are based on long-term cash flows from a project or several projects.
-Assets associated with the project acts as collateral.
+Assets associated with the project act as collateral such as in commercial solar financing.

 Where to Get a Green Loan Today